-See Item 1 of the Company's Form 10-K for the year ended December 31, 2006 for a discussion of the lawsuit entitled United States of America ex rel Taylor Smith, Jeannine Prewitt and James Ailes v.
+See Item 1 of the Company's Form 10-K for the year ended December 31, 2006 and Form 10-Q for the quarter ended June 30, 2007 for a discussion of the lawsuit entitled United States of America ex rel Taylor Smith, Jeannine Prewitt and James Ailes v.
 The Boeing Company and Ducommun Inc.